Chart Color Schemes

 Hindmarsh Island shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's university qualification rate is 18.7%, significantly lower than Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 12.9%, followed by postgraduate qualifications (3.2%) and graduate diplomas (2.6%).
-Vocational credentials are prominent, with 42.1% of residents aged 15+ holding them - advanced diplomas at 13.8% and certificates at 28.3%.
+Vocational credentials are prevalent, with 42.1% of residents aged 15+ holding them - advanced diplomas at 13.8% and certificates at 28.3%.

 Frequently Asked Questions - Education